 LeGrand Baker was born on his grandfather’s cattle ranch in Boulder, Utah.
 He grew up in Utah Valley, served an LDS mission in England, and graduated from BYU.
 He attended the University of Wisconsin at Madison, where he earned a Masters and Ph.D. in American history, focusing on the period of the American Revolution and the writing of the Constitution.
 After graduation, he taught at the University of Arkansas before returning to BYU as a faculty member in 1974.

-At BYU, he was Curator of the Wells Freedom Archives.
+LeGrand was Curator of the Wells Freedom Archives and Adjunct Professor of History at BYU, teaching American Constitutional History from 1974 to 2004.
 He taught in the LDS Institute at Madison, has taught many courses in history and religion at BYU., and has published articles in The Improvement Era, The Ensign, and elsewhere.

 At this gathering, LeGrand presented the theme of the book he authored with Stephen D Ricks (see bottom of this page).
 The following was on his handout: